SurvivalElectronics/Blender-2.79-for-ARMv7/README.md

 ## About this version of blender

-This version was compiled using the code found on the following website https://github.com/blender/blender-addons/releases/tag/v2.79.
+This version is unofficial but was compiled using the code found on the following website: https://github.com/blender/blender-addons/releases/tag/v2.79.

 ## Bugs

-Although this is considered a stable release, you may encounter a bug.
-If you do, oplease help us by posting it in the bug tracker or using Help → Report a Bug from inside Blender.
-If it wasn’t reported yet, please log in (or register) and fill in detailed information about the error.
-Please post detailed instructions on how to reproduce it or post a .blend file showcasing the bug.
+The version obtained with this configuration is expected to contain errors.